What's New!

 Pope Pius VI, who placed an unusually large coat of arms on its façade.

-Palidoro: (left to right): a) a cipollino column; b) a medieval relief; c) the symbol of Ospedale di S. Spirito on the floor of one of the entrances; d) 1589 coat of arms of the bishop in charge of Ospedale di S. Spirito.
+Palidoro: (left to right): a) a "cipollino" column and a Roman marble; b) a medieval relief; c) the symbol of Ospedale di S. Spirito on the floor of one of the entrances; d) 1589 coat of arms of Antonio Migliori, "Commendatore" (bishop in charge) of Ospedale di S. Spirito

 Castello Odescalchi at Palo